andrefaraujo/videosearch/README.md

 - Scoring a retrieval system that uses the Stanford I2V dataset
 - Reproducing main results from the papers mentioned below (IN PROGRESS: to be concluded by Oct 4)

+TODO(andrefaraujo): mention that this repo can also be useful if just doing query-by-image image retrieval

+For any questions, please get in touch through github or using the contact information mentioned above.

 ## Quick start

 Clone repository (where "mypath" is the path you'll download the repository):